Skip to content

 1. Dataset Configurations:

 • Solution: Generate the correct schema and create the dataset.
-If the dataset is already created, update the schema of the dataset using the obsrv/v1/datasets/update API.
+If the dataset is already created, update the schema using the obsrv/v1/datasets/update API.

 1. Event Correction: